HarryMaringanT/HarryMaringanT/README.md

 <br />

 Hi, I'm Harry Maringan Tua, a passionate self-taught Data Analytics from Indonesia.
-I have a passion in data analysis and enjoy learning new thingsespecially those related to data.
+I have a passion in data analysis and enjoy learning new things especially those related to data.

 My goal is to become a data analyst and keep growing in this digitalization era.
 I have experience working on several projects such as surveys, exploratory data analysis, panel data regression and questionnaire analysis using software such as SPSS, Python and Excel.